University of Technology Sydney

 THE URINARY SYSTEM

-How this system both (i) acts as the principal means of removing wastes and toxins; and (ii) maintains the body’s “internal environment” (the fluids of the body, tissues and cells) will be explained in lectures on its structure and functions.
-On-campus you will have the opportunity to deepen your knowledge of the system’s anatomy through use of charts, models and the dissection of a mammalian kidney.
-Also while on campus you will see how evaluating the composition of urine can be used to assess both the urinary and other organ systems' health.
+How this system both (i) acts as the principal means of removing wastes and toxins and (ii) maintains the body’s “internal environment” (the fluids of the body, tissues and cells) will be explained in lectures on its structure and functions.
+On campus, you can deepen your knowledge of the system’s anatomy through charts, models and the dissection of a mammalian kidney.
+Also, while on campus, you will see how evaluating urine composition can be used to assess both the urinary and other organ systems' health.

 BLOOD

 In lectures, you will learn about the components of blood and the functions of the different components.
-You will also learn about how several of these components work together to prevent blood loss after injury.
+You will also learn how several components work together to prevent blood loss after injury.

 SKIN

-The histology and functions of the skin will be presented.
+The histology and functions of the skin will be presented during a practical class.

 Assessment